AdobeDocs/experience-manager-cloud-service.en/help/forms/create-and-use-custom-functions.md

 ---
 title: Create and add custom functions in an Adaptive Form
-description: AEM Forms support custom functions which allows users to create and use their own functions within the rule editor.
+description: AEM Forms support custom functions which allow users to create and use their own functions within the rule editor.
 keywords: Add a custom function, use a custom function, create a custom function, use custom function in rule editor.
 contentOwner: Ruchita Srivastav
 content-type: reference